mysql/mysql-utilities/doc/man/mysqldbcompare.rst

 .. option:: --difftype=<difftype>, -d<difftype>

-   Display differences in context format either unified, context, differ, or sql (default: unified).
+   Specify the difference display format.
+Permitted format values are unified, context, differ, and sql.
+The default is unified.

 .. option:: --disable-binary-logging